 The Roku Express is the most affordable streaming device on the market.
 If you just want to watch the services you’re already paying for, and aren’t concerned with specs, this is the model for you.
 Here’s a quick roundup of the features offered:

 - Connects via HDMI

 - Basic Wi-Fi connectivity (no MIMO)

 - Screen mirroring for Android and Windows devices

 - Voice search and private listening using the Roku mobile app (but not using the remote)

 It’s barebones, but it works.
 If this is all you want, there’s absolutely no reason to pay anything more than $30, which (not coincidentally) is $5 cheaper than a Chromecast.

-For $10, more you can get the Express+, which works with older televisions thanks to an included A/V cable.
+For $10, more you can get the Roku Express+, which is only sold at Wal-Mart.
+The Express+ works with older televisions without HDMI, thanks to an included A/V cable.
 The Express+ is otherwise identical to the Express.

 The $50 Roku Streaming Stick: More Power for a Little More Money